OISTE/repository/OWGTMCPS.md

 ## 4.8  Certificate modification

 The OWGTM does not allow the modification of certificates during their validity period.
-If the information contained in a certificate cease to be valid, or the circumstances of the subscriber change in such a manner that the conditions expressed in the CPS or the CP are not met, then the only accepted procedure is the revocation and reissuance of a new certificate.
+If the information contained in a certificate cease to be valid, or the circumstances of the subscriber change in such a manner that the conditions expressed in the CPS or the CP are not met, then the only accepted procedure is the revocation and re-issuance of a new certificate.

 ### 4.8.1  Circumstance for certificate modification